gshanthibushan/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 In order quantify how the MechaCar performs against the competition, we need to create a statistical design experiment.
-In this statiscal study, following will be addressed:
+In this statical study, following will be addressed:

 ### Metrics:
-Need to collect follwoing data for the past years and social media suvey on customer perference when trying to purchase new car:
+Need to collect following data for the past years and social media survey on customer preference when trying to purchase new car:
 Price of the multiple cars of the same model (MechaCar) Fuel Efficiency mileage claims of MechaCar vs the multiple cars of the same model Safety Rating
-Mainteance cost
+Maintenance cost
-Customer puchase of electric vs Hybrid vs fuel
+Customer purchase of electric vs Hybrid vs fuel

 ### Null hypothesis or alternative hypothesis
-Null Hypothesis: MechaCar is priced correctly based on the metrics collected and when compare to the competitors Alternative Hypothesis: MechaCar is priced incorrectly based on the metrics collected and compare to the competitors
+Null Hypothesis: MechaCar is priced correctly based on the metrics collected and when compared to the competitors Alternative Hypothesis: MechaCar is priced incorrectly based on the metrics collected and compare to the competitors

 ### Statistical Tests
-Multiple linear regression model would be ideal for the statistical test on the collected datatset; the reason is, it will indicate how the dependent variable change the independent variable.
-Furthermore, it allows to identify the importatnt factors of the dependent variable.
+Multiple linear regression model would be ideal for the statistical test on the collected dataset; the reason is, it will indicate how the dependent variable change the independent variable.
+Furthermore, it allows to identify the important factors of the dependent variable.

-### Rrun the statistical test
+### Run the statistical test
 Price - Dependent Variable
 Fuel Efficiency - Independent Variable
 Safety Rating - Independent Variable
-Mainteance cost - Independent Variable
+Maintenance cost - Independent Variable